ycz0512/ycz0512.github.io/_portfolio/project-1.md

 <img src='/images/AWR/lemma_1.png'>

 <img src='/images/AWR/thm_1.png'>
 The sub-optimality upper bound has no dependence on the size of the state space and the distribution mismatch coefficient, even though the target policy is updated under a different measure \\(\mu\\).

 ### Step 2
 In the second step, I develop a variant algorithm of AWR as the projection of the target policy onto the policy class.
-The variant algorithm guarantees near optimality while the original AWR doesn't.
+The variant algorithm guarantees near optimality, while the original AWR doesn't.
 Also, I derive an upper bound on the sub-optimality of the policy output by the (variant) AWR algorithm upon termination.
 <img src='/images/AWR/approx_2.png'>
 <img src='/images/AWR/AWR_update.png'>